Ciantic/thoughts/2022/learning-activitypub.md

 curl -H "$HEADERS" "https://mastodon.social/users/Gargron/followers?page=1" | jq
 ```

+Notice, that you cannot send messages to other people because it requires signed HTTP signatures.
+To post messages to other people's inboxes, you would need your account's private key which is stored in the Mastodon instance's server.

 ## Notes

 1. Get `Gargron@mastodon.social`'s webfinger.
 This is not part of ActivityPub, but rather an extension of Mastodon.
 Notice the `links` property contains an array, one of which contains the ActivityPub ID: